pousse-cafe/pousse-cafe.github.io/setup.md

 Pousse-Café is composed of several Maven modules, allowing developers to include only the ones they need.
 The modules are available through [Maven Central Repository](http://search.maven.org).

-To create your first Bounded Context, you will need at least to depend on the Core module.
+To create your first model, you will need at least to depend on the Core module.
 Add the following snippet to the `dependencies` of your POM.

     <dependency>